ADD CONDITION

 Storage and Handling

-To ensure the best quality and safety of your product, store it at room temperature and keep it away from direct light.
-It's important to keep the container tightly closed when not in use to prevent contamination.
-Once you open the container, be sure to discard any remaining product after use to maintain safety and effectiveness.
-Following these guidelines will help you use the product safely and effectively.
+To ensure the safety and effectiveness of your product, store it at room temperature.
+It's important to keep it out of reach of children to prevent any accidental ingestion or misuse.
+Once you open the product, be sure to discard it after use to maintain safety and hygiene.
+Following these simple guidelines will help you use the product safely and effectively.

 Additional Information

 You should apply this medication topically to the affected area, using it no more than 3 to 4 times a day.
 Make sure to rub it in thoroughly until the gel is fully absorbed.
-If you are using it for a child under 2 years old, it's important to consult a doctor first for guidance.
+If you are using it for a child under 2 years old, consult a doctor before application.

 FAQ